Work Comp. Hurt at work. Work-related back injury. Neck injury.

 Richmond employers ask themselves

-- how can we reduce or wipe out work related back
+- how can we reduce or eliminate work related back

 - how can acute back pain

-injuries be tended to so they don’t become chronic?
+injuries be cared for so they don’t become chronic?

 - what work techniques can be

-installed to lower occurances, cost and productivity loss?
+put in place to reduce incidence, cost and productivity loss?